waynechu1109/-ITRI-ReID_Tracker/README.md

 <!--
 This project is largely based on [ros2_tao_pointpillars](https://github.com/NVIDIA-AI-IOT/ros2_tao_pointpillars).
 The code is modified for Mask2Former TensorRT .engine file inference. -->

+This project integrates both the YOLO11n model and the OSNet model to accomplish the Person Re-ID Tracker task.

 ## Quick Start
 ### Docker